sowson/darknet/README.md

 📄 This work is described in the scientific paper: https://doi.org/10.1002/cpe.6936

+## Darknet v1.1 — new Feature - the iChess.io v7.27

 ![iChess Engine](images/chess/engine.png)

 ## 🚀 Overview of new example in Darknet v1.1